oracle-livelabs/common/building-blocks/blocks/oml/oml-nb-visualizations/oml-nb-visualizations.md

 	![Area chart 2](images/area-chart2.png)

-## Task 8: Visualiza Data in a Pie Chart
+## Task 8: Visualize Data in a Pie Chart

 A pie chart is a graphical representation of data in a circular form, with each slice of the circle representing a fraction that is a proportionate part of the whole.